 Do you learn better by doing than by reading a book?
-Then these websites may be just what you need to help you learn more about using a computer, surfing the Web, or writing a resume.
+Then these websites may be just what you need to help you learn more about using a computer, surfing the Web, or diving into social media.
 They are all about practice, practice, practice.
 Try more than one for a little variety, and ask a reference librarian if you need help!

 Mousing Around -- a resource to help beginning computer users become familiar with using a mouse.
 Also try Mousercise for more practice using a mouse.
 (Both are from the Palm Beach County Library System.)

 Peter's Online Typing Course -- A free typing lesson that may help you move beyond hunt-and-peck typing.
 Each lesson covers a few keys at a time, and allows you to practice each step as much as you want before you move on to the next lesson.
 Great refresher for those who already know how to touch-type but haven't done it for a while.

 Social Media 101 -- Learn how to set up a Facebook page (and the privacy controls), find out how to tweet and follow on Twitter, or discover what other social media options are out there for you to use.